ICTQual AB Level 3 Award in Emergency Paediatric First Aid (EPFA)

 - Monitor and reassure the casualty until professional medical help arrives.

-Completing the Level 3 Award in Emergency Paediatric First Aid enhances a learner’s ability to respond effectively to medical emergencies involving infants and children, while also opening opportunities for further professional development in childcare, health, and safety.
+The ICTQual AB Level 3 Award in Emergency Paediatric First Aid (EPFA) equips learners with essential skills to respond effectively to medical emergencies involving infants and children.
+It is designed for individuals working in childcare, education, and community settings where children’s safety and well-being are a priority.